 As long as the figure stated for a braked trailer exceeds the weight of your Go-Pod, then your vehicle can tow a Go-Pod.

 Another option is to consult the owner's manual.
 In the Technical Section of the vehicles manual, you'll find the towing allowances stated in kilos and there should be two figures quoted.

 One is for an unbraked trailer, (a trailer with no brakes), and is the lower of the two figures shown.
 This lower figure can be disregarded.
 The other value shown is for a braked trailer.

 Go-Pods have their own built-in brake system, which automatically applies as you slow down when towing.
 Therefore the higher, braked trailer figure is the one that you need.

-The next most reliable way to check is contact a main dealer for your make of vehicle and ask them to confirm it's towing capacity.
+The next most reliable way to check your vehicles braked towing allowance is contact a main dealer and ask them to confirm the towing capacity.

 Alternatively, many websites offer tables showing cars and their associated towing capacities, such as the one linked to from the button below.

 However, although quick & convenient, this is an external resource and not data that has been compiled or confirmed by us.
 We therefore recommend that you verify it's results by one of the methods mentioned above.

 All drivers with full UK licences can legally tow a Go-Pod.
 For more information on this please review the Blog entry at the following link - click here.